-For people with NPC, doctors examine lymph nodes in a triangle-shaped area formed by three points: where the neck meets the shoulder, where the collarbone joins the tip of the shoulder, and where the front half of the collarbone meets the base of the neck.
+For people with NPC, doctors examine lymph nodes in a triangle-shaped area formed by 3 points: where the neck meets the shoulder, where the collarbone joins the tip of the shoulder, and where the front half of the collarbone meets the base of the neck.

 NX: The regional lymph nodes cannot be evaluated.

 N0 (N plus zero): There is no evidence of cancer in the regional lymph nodes.

 N1: Cancer has spread to lymph nodes above the triangular area described above.
 The lymph nodes are on the same side of the neck as the primary tumor.
 The cancer found in the lymph nodes is 6 centimeters (cm) or smaller.